Xevimacia/veed.io-project/README.md

 - Tests use [Vitest](https://vitest.dev/) and [Supertest](https://github.com/ladjs/supertest) for fast, robust API testing.
 - No need to start the backend server manually; tests import the Express app directly.

+> **Backend tests use an in-memory SQLite database, seeded from videos.json before each test.
+This ensures test isolation and prevents test data from polluting production.
+The production DB is auto-seeded if missing or empty.**